sonic2kk/steamtinkerlaunch/README.md

 There are 3 different ways to start Vortex:

 ###### Start Vortex using Steam Category
-Just create a "Vortex" [Steam Category](#Steam-Categories) and add your (Vortex compatible) game to it and start the game regularly.
+Just create a "Vortex" [Steam Category](#Steam-Categories) and add your *(Vortex compatible)* game to it and start the game regularly.
-Vortex will start, with the selected game preconfigured and ready to mod and when you exit Vortex the selected game will start normally (with your mods).
+Vortex will start, with the selected game preconfigured and ready to mod.
+When you exit Vortex the selected game will start normally *(with your mods)*.

 ###### Start Vortex using commandline:
 see [Command Line](#Command-Line)